 Near Field Communication (NFC)

-Near Field Communication (NFC) can be used by an NFC enabled device or PC card read.
+Near Field Communication (NFC) can be used by an NFC enabled device.
 The Access Controller or Spot Checker can hold the physical RIW card to the back of the NFC enabled device.
 The device will automatically detect and read the card.

 Note: NFC can be used in offline situations, as the RIW App reads the chip embedded into the actual card.

 Network Manager in the RIW System refers to an Accredited Rail Transport Operator, the custodian of the rail network.
 Whilst these Network Operators are Rail Transport Operators within the rail safety national law, within the RIW Program they are referred to as Network Managers.

 Network Manager – Read only